dynamsoft-docs/document-normalizer-docs-server/programming/cplusplus/api-reference/document-normalizer-module.md

 **Return Value**

-Returns an instance of CDeskewedImageElement.
+Returns an instance of CNormalizedImageElement.

 ## CreateDetectedQuadElement